ycdxsb/PocOrExp_in_Github/PocOrExp.md

 - [https://github.com/tcbutler320/CVE-2021-35956](https://github.com/tcbutler320/CVE-2021-35956) :  ![starts](https://img.shields.io/github/stars/tcbutler320/CVE-2021-35956.svg) ![forks](https://img.shields.io/github/forks/tcbutler320/CVE-2021-35956.svg)

 ## CVE-2021-35464
- ForgeRock AM server 6.x before 7, and OpenAM 14.6.3, has a Java deserialization vulnerability in the jato.pageSession parameter on multiple pages.
-The exploitation does not require authentication, and remote code execution can be triggered by sending a single crafted /ccversion/Version request to the server.
-The vulnerability exists due to incorrect usage of Sun ONE Application Framework (JATO).
+ ForgeRock AM server before 7.0 has a Java deserialization vulnerability in the jato.pageSession parameter on multiple pages.
+The exploitation does not require authentication, and remote code execution can be triggered by sending a single crafted /ccversion/* request to the server.
+The vulnerability exists due to the usage of Sun ONE Application Framework (JATO) found in versions of Java 8 or earlier